GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/sidePanel/index.md

 - The side panel remains open when navigating between tabs (if set to do so).
 - It can be available only on specific websites.
 - As an extension page, side panels have access to all Chrome APIs.
-- Users can choose which side to display the panel on within Chrome's settings.
+- Within Chrome's settings, users can specify which side the panel should be displayed on.

 ## Manifest {: #manifest }